Omar Atwa Illustrations by Nano Banana 2026

 Progress payments

 Earthworks projects rarely pay out all at once at the end.
-The contractor invoices monthly, claiming for the work done that month.
-The engineer reviews the claim, the surveyor confirms the quantities, and the owner pays a progress draw.
+Each month, the contractor submits a monthly payment certificate: a formal claim listing the quantities of work completed that month and the dollar amount they're owed.
+The certificate goes to the contract administrator on the consultant's side, who reviews the claim, verifies the quantities against survey data, and either approves or pushes back.
+Once approved, the developer pays.
 Most provinces require a portion of every payment, typically 10%, to be held back until the project is substantially complete and any potential lien claims are resolved.
 This is called the holdback, and it's the contractor's incentive to actually finish.

 Diagram 03 / How a cubic metre becomes a dollar